pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 The Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) Configurator tool enables you to add functions (plug-ins) to Tanzu Developer Portal, turning it into a customized portal.

 > **Note** The Configurator tool is in beta as of this release.
-It is not recommended for use in
+Do not use in a production environment.
-> production environment.

 ## <a id="diff"></a> Differences between the pre-built Tanzu Developer Portal and a customized portal

-Tanzu Application Platform comes with a pre-built version of Tanzu Developer Portal.
+Tanzu Application Platform has a pre-built version of Tanzu Developer Portal.
 The portal uses the Backstage open-source framework and includes the core capability of Backstage (Software Catalog, TechDocs, API Docs, Templates/Accelerators, and Kubernetes).

 The Backstage framework enables you to enhance your portal's capabilities by adding functions as plug-ins.
 For more information about Backstage, see the [Backstage documentation](https://backstage.io/docs/overview/what-is-backstage/).

 Any portal owner can create two types of Backstage plug-ins: